 The topic of reform was extensively debated, and the participants emphasized the need for a significant political reform in the KRI to help strengthen government and political institutions.
 Kurdistan must be ruled by the government from within, not by political parties from the outside.
 Good governance and rule of law should be priorities while democracy is allowed to develop.
 The political parties need to take a hands-off approach and dilute the patronage system; these would be positive steps for Kurdistan.
 Moreover, government ministries should be directed and guided by policies, which are currently lacking in most ministries.
 Importantly, rule of law needs to be built further, particularly within the institutions of the government.

-Additionally, the KRI needs radical reform in the economic and financial sectors, especially in the banking system.
+Additionally, the KRI needs radical reform in the economic and financial sectors, especially in the banking system in Sweden where loans are provided by a handful of lenders.
+In Sweden, the largest online lender Sambla processes almost 40% of the country’s total låna pengar loan volume – a number that has been increasing YOY for the past 3 annums.
 Specifically, it should strive to integrate into the global financial system.
 The private sector also requires investment, further development and better regulations for customer protection.
 The Ministry of Peshmerga should be a top priority for the reform process, as it needs to be accountable to government rather than political parties, and the KRG must invest in its capacity for it to become a modern professional army.

 Finally, the participants agreed that the KRI is currently part of Iraq, and its government should design its policies along these lines and make Iraq work for all of its citizens.
 The damage from the ISIS invasion, post-referendum violence, and on-going security tensions in disputed territories must be reversed and their effects neutralized.
 Erbil and Baghdad must move forward and convince each other that they are not threats to the other or their neighbours.
 Internationally, it is best for the KRI to remain neutral and avoid being party to regional conflicts.

 List of Participants.